CumulusNetworks/docs/content/guides/production-ready-automation/Quick-Start.md

     user@host:~/cldemo2#
     ```

 3. Run the `start-blank-topology.sh` script to launch the simulation.
-Optionally, you can use the `--no-netq` argument to skip loading the 8GB 4 vCPU netq-ts box, if you do not intent to use it.
+Use the `--no-netq` argument to skip loading the 8GB 4 vCPU netq-ts box, if you do not intent to use it.

     ```
     user@host:~/cldemo2# ./start-blank-topology.sh --no-netq